ie3-institute/simona/CONTRIBUTING.md

 ### Branching and handing in pull requests
 We try to follow a branch naming strategy of the form `<initials>/#<issueId>-<description>`.
 If for example [Prof. Dr. rer. hort.
-Klaus-Dieter Brokkoli](https://www.instagram.com/prof_broccoli/) would like to add some work on node models reported in issue 4711, he would open a branch `kb/#4711-extendingNodeModels`.
+Klaus-Dieter Brokkoli](https://www.instagram.com/prof_broccoli/) would like to add some work on node models reported in issue #4711, he would open a branch `kb/#4711-extendingNodeModels`.
-Please hand in a pull request with ``WIP:`` prefix as early as possible to allow other to keep track on your changes.
+Please hand in a draft pull request early to allow other to keep track on your changes.
 Before opening it for review, please [finalise your pull request](#finalising-your-pull-request).

 ### General (software) design guidelines